anshuman-8/amFOSS-Tasks/README.md

 ___

 ### **Introduction**
- Hey Guys, I am Anshuman Swain.A fresher in Amrita University,Amritapuri and I am  currently living in Kochi Kerala.
+ Hi Guys, I am Anshuman Swain, a fresher at Amrita University, Amritapuri and I currently live in Kochi Kerala.
- I enjoy programming and making stuff though I have not much greater experience with it before.
-I came across amFOSS from Quora which made me take admmision in Amrita.
+ I enjoy programming and making stuff, although I have not much greater experience with it previously.
+I came across amFOSS from Quora which made me take admission in Amrita.
 Enjoy working on projects with different people, for which I want to be part of the club.
-Looking forward I want to be better in programming.
+Looking forward I want to be better at programming.
  ___

  ### **Experience with Tasks**